turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 **Summary**

 The :ref:`ParticleSynchronizer <particlesynchronizer>` created for this instance.
-This property will always be defined, and may be used to add and remove emitters at runtime for a particular instance.
+This property will always be defined, and may be used to add and remove emitters at run-time for a particular instance.

 .. note :: Read Only